GeauxWeisbeck4/andrews-logseq-graph/pages/3 Abstract Data Types.md

 			- Dividing a system into spearate modules that can be designed and developed independently from the rest of the system.
 	- ## Operations and Mutations
 		- Mutable vs immutable values are a common way to classify data types
-		- In JS, objects and arrays are mutable, you can edit them w/out creating new ones -
+		- In JS, objects and arrays are mutable, you can edit them w/out creating new ones.
+Numbers and strings are immutable -> a new, different and distinct value is created when you apply an operation to them
+		- > React Redux is
+-